Cake Budget

 • No need to open a form or modal

-Pro tip: This is the fastest method for categorizing transactions during your weekly budget review.
+Pro tip: This is the absolute fastest method - one click to open, one click to assign.
+Perfect for your weekly budget review.

 Best for: When you want to edit multiple fields at once (description, category, slice, notes)